 Effective communication has practical benefits.
 It can:

-This chapter provides tips on how to communicate with older patients in ways that are respectful and informative.
+Here are tips for communicating with older patients in ways that are respectful and effective for information exchange.

 Use Proper Form of Address